ackerman29/spending-log-webapp/README.md

 # TECH STACK USED
 For Frontend: React Js
-For Backend: MongoDb and Node Js
+For Backend: MongoDb, Node Js, Express Js

 # Screenshots